riel-m/nvimconfig/README.md

 # nvimconfig
 My files for neovim

-Quick download (run nvim on terminal and Lazy will download and install plugins):
+Use my config: (after download: run nvim on terminal and Lazy will download and install plugins):

 <details><summary> Mac and Linux </summary>